stela2502/Singularity_Tutorial/docs/index.md

 ```

-Let's go back to the ImageSmith to build an image based on this defintion:
+Let's go back to the ImageSmith to build an image based on this definition:

 ### Create a new directory